rimirahman/dmoney-rest-api/README.md

 ## Project scenario:

-Create test cases (Positive and Negative cases under each scenario discussed in class) in a standard test format for dmoney rest API and upload to google drive based on this scenario: (10)
+Create test cases (Positive and Negative cases under each scenario discussed in class) in a standard test format for dmoney rest API.

 1. Admin creates an agent and random 2 customers
 2. Deposit some money from SYSTEM account to the agent
 3. Agent deposit to any of 1 customer